 You can get plenty of flight hours to apply for an airline job in several ways.

 Usually, airlines recruit commercial pilots with experience of 500 hours to 1500 hours of flying time, depending on the country.

-Working for small charter companies can reach from 200 hours to 1500 hours.
+Working for small charter companies can range from 200 hours to 1500 hours.

 If you are lucky, you can fly for free to gain the required flying experience, further explained in this article.

-Ways to get flight hours sooner, but you have to pay initially.
+There are ways to get flight hours sooner, but you must pay initially.

 Becoming a pilot is a journey.
 It is neither easy to log 1500 hours nor tricky if you are smart.

 The fastest and most straightforward way to add flying hours to your pilot’s logbook is by:

 1. Becoming a flight instructor.

 A flight instructor teaches students to fly an airplane and gets paid simultaneously.